 The number of positions for students at the University of Calgary medical school is currently limited to 155 Canadian students.
 This number may increase or decrease slightly over the next several years due to physical capacity and funding availability.
 As a provincial university, the University of Calgary has a primary obligation to Canadian citizens residing in Alberta.
 Although priority will be given to Alberta residents, the faculty also invites applications from residents of other provinces.

-The Faculty of Medicine has a policy on the admission of candidates who are neither Canadian citizens nor landed immigrants.
+The Cumming School of Medicine has a policy on the admission of candidates who are neither Canadian citizens nor landed immigrants.
 The faculty does not accept applications from individual international students.
-Seats for international students are currently limited to students from institutions or countries that have formal, contractual agreements with the Faculty of Medicine.
+Seats for international students are currently limited to students from institutions or countries that have formal, contractual agreements with the Cumming School of Medicine.

 Physical disabilities must not prevent the student, upon graduation, from communicating with patients, making observations, gathering and analysing data necessary to arrive at medical judgments, and from performing the therapeutic interventions expected of a physician who has completed the educational program leading to an MD degree.

-The Faculty of Medicine will not normally accept applications from students who have withdrawn, who have been required to withdraw, or who have been expelled from any school or college of medicine.
+The Cumming School of Medicine will not normally accept applications from students who have withdrawn, who have been required to withdraw, or who have been expelled from any school or college of medicine.